-223 Product is part of the Market Context.
+224 Product is part of the Market Context.

-225 Figure 2-1: Attributes of a Product
+226 Figure 2-1: Attributes of a Product

-226 2.2 Approach
+227 2.2 Approach

-- The approach of the TC strives to support price and product communication among current operating models of wholesale market operators, utilities, exchanges, Demand Response providers, bilateral - models of wholesale market operators, duffies, exchanges, Demand Response providers, blader markets, and open retail and wholesale markets as well as new market models that may evolve. - 230 Markets use a range of terminology.
-For interoperation, EMIX uses the terminology of market - 231 "transactions" and "tenders" to characterize the communication of price and product across markets. - Some markets may call a transaction an "award" or a "contract".
-Some markets may call a tender a "bid", - 233 "offer" or "rate".
-EMIX uses the transaction and tender terminology that can be translated to the - terminology of various markets. - 235 System Operator Markets such as those operated by Independent System Operators (ISO) and Regional - 236 Transmission Operators (RTO) use specific information models for communication of resource offers - 237 (tenders) for Energy and Ancillary Services products.
+- 228 The approach of the TC strives to support price and product communication among current operating - 229 models of wholesale market operators, utilities, exchanges, Demand Response providers, bilateral 230 markets, and open retail and wholesale markets as well as new market models that may evolve. - 231 Markets use a range of terminology.
+For interoperation, EMIX uses the terminology of market - 231 Markets use a range of terminology.
+For interoperation, EMIX uses the terminology of market 232 "transactions" and "tenders" to characterize the communication of price and product across markets. - 233 Some markets may call a transaction an "award" or a "contract".
+Some markets may call a tender a "bid", - "offer" or "rate".
+EMIX uses the transaction and tender terminology that can be translated to the - 235 terminology of various markets. - 236 System Operator Markets such as those operated by Independent System Operators (ISO) and Regional - 237 Transmission Operators (RTO) use specific information models for communication of resource offers - 238 (tenders) for Energy and Ancillary Services products.
 Retail service providers use specialized terminology - to characterize retail full requirements and other tariffs.
 Bilateral wholesale markets and exchanges may - use a "bid/ask" terminology and various contract types.
 Each of the markets may use specialized market clearing methods or the price may be the result of a cost-based tariff calculation.
-Market mechanisms and - 240 cleaning methods of the price may be the result of a cost-based tariff calculation.
-Market mechanisms a 241 tariff calculations are out of scope for EMIX. - The EMIX information model is intended to support interoperation among markets that may use different information models. - 244 Power is a commodity good whose market value may be different based upon how it is produced or - generated.
-After production, though, the commodity is commingled with production from other sources - with which it is fully fungible.
-Even so, some energy purchasers distinguish between sources of this - 247 product even as they consume the commingled commodity.
+Market mechanisms and - 241 cleaning methods of the price may be the result of a cost-base 242 tariff calculations are out of scope for EMIX. - The EMIX information model is intended to support interoperation among markets that may use different information models. - Power is a commodity good whose market value may be different based upon how it is produced or - generated.
+After production, though, the commodity is commingled with production from other sources - 247 with which it is fully fungible.
+Even so, some energy purchasers distinguish between sources of this - 248 product even as they consume the commingled commodity.
 EMIX assumes this product differentiation - and defines multiple products based on the underlying good.

-- 249 Throughout this work, the specification refers to the intrinsic and extrinsic properties of an energy product. - An intrinsic property is one "belonging to a thing by its very nature."
+- 250 Throughout this work, the specification refers to the intrinsic and extrinsic properties of an energy product. - An intrinsic property is one "belonging to a thing by its very nature."
 An extrinsic property is one "not - forming an essential part of a thing or arising or originating from the outside."
 In EMIX, the term intrinsic - properties refers to those that can be measured and / or verified at the point of delivery, such as electric - power and price.
-The term extrinsic properties refers to those that can only be known with prior - knowledge, such as the carbon cost, the energy source, or the sulfate load from generation. - 255 EMIX Artifacts can communicate both intrinsic and extrinsic properties.
-EMIX is designed to support - arrange of markets from those in which extrinsic properties must clear just as do intrinsic properties, to markets may not be concerned with the extrinsic properties. - EMIX is an information model that assumes conveyance within a service-based environment, as defined in the OASIS Reference Model for Service Oriented Architecture 1.0 [SOA-RM].
+The term extrinsic properties refers to those that can only be known with prior - knowledge, such as the carbon cost, the energy source, or the sulfate load from generation. - 256 EMIX Artifacts can communicate both intrinsic and extrinsic properties.
+EMIX is designed to support - arrange of markets from those in which extrinsic properties must clear just as do intrinsic properties, to markets may not be concerned with the extrinsic properties. - 259 EMIX is an information model that assumes conveyance within a service-based environment, as defined - 260 in the OASIS Reference Model for Service Oriented Architecture 1.0 [SOA-RM].

-260 2.3 Time Semantics
+261 2.3 Time Semantics